Customize Consent Preferences

 Grange Pavilion Centre Assistant

-Thave a picture of my mum with me in a high pram 72 yrs ago in Grange Gardens.
+I have a picture of my mum with me in a high pram, over 72 years ago in Grange Gardens.
 I used to walk through there to go to Grange Council school every day.
-I have fond memories of and it's great to seeing it being used inside and out, long may it reign.
-The Pavilion has a presence, great colleagues and projects.
+I have fond memories of the park and it's great to see it being used - inside and out, long may it reign.
+The Pavilion has a presence, great colleagues and amazing projects.
 The youngest volunteer is Seb age 3, who helps in the garden.